 Millipedes, like crustaceans and arachnids, are not insects, but they are arthropods!
-The largest millipede in the world, they can be found in east Africa and have 2 pairs of legs (4 legs total) per body segment.
+The Giant African Millipede is the largest millipede in the world, and can be found in east Africa.
+They have 2 pairs of legs (4 legs total) per body segment.
 That’s a lot of shoes to put on in the morning!

 Home Range: Tropical regions in Africa